livetodeliver/bike-station-finder/README.md

 * name of the station
 * address of station
 * number of bikes currently available
-* number of open docks available
+* number of open docks currently available

-Additionally this app has been integrated with the [OpenWeatherApp API](https://openweathermap.org/current) to display the current temperature and weather conditions.
+Additionally this app has been integrated with the [OpenWeatherMap API](https://openweathermap.org/current) to display the current temperature and weather conditions.
 If the current weather conditions threaten to create hazardous riding conditions, a red weather alert banner will become visible above the weather header.

 ###### (*Checkboxes for "get a bike" and "return a bike" do not currently affect results.*)